Ludovic Maisonneuve

 About me

-I am an applied mathematican and an evolutionary biologist.
-My research mainly involves developing mathematical models to understand how different evolutionary forces shape behaviour.
-During my PhD, I study the evolution of mate preference targeting maladaptive trait.
-I am now a postdoctoral researcher in the Lehmann group at the Department of Ecology and Evolution at the University of Lausanne.
-I am currently developing a models to investigate the evolution of learning behaviours.
+I work at the intersection of applied mathematics and evolutionary biology.
+My research mainly involves developing mathematical models to understand how selection drives the evolution of behaviors.
+During my PhD in Violaine Llaurens's team at the Institute of Systematics, Evolution, and Biodiversity, I studied the evolution of mate preference targeting traits that are not well-suited to the local environment.
+I am now a postdoctoral researcher in Laurent Lehmann's team at the Department of Ecology and Evolution at the University of Lausanne, where I am currently investigating the evolution of learning behaviors.

 Contact